CKs-Technology-News/PrivacyTools/README.md

 ## [Note taking apps](#note-taking-apps)
+- [Bilgge](https://bilgge.com/) – A privacy-paranoid free service for protecting your personal information, it fully works in your Browser.
 - [Boost Note](https://boostnote.io) – An open source Markdown editor for developers.
 - [Carnet](https://getcarnet.app) – A complete open source note taking app.
+- [Cryptgeon](https://cryptgeon.nicco.io/) - Easily send fully encrypted, secure notes or files with one click.
+Just create a note and share the link.
 - [Cryptee](https://crypt.ee) – A private and encrypted place for all your photos, documents, notes and more.
-- [Joplin](https://joplinapp.org) – A free and open source note-taking and to-do application.
+- [Encryptic](https://www.encryptic.org/) – Note taking app that heavily relies on encryption.
 - [LibreOffice Online](https://www.libreoffice.org/download/libreoffice-online/) – Self-hosted instance of LibreOffice that you can run in your browser.
     - [LibreOffice running natively in the browser via WebAssembly](https://lab.allotropia.de/wasm/)
 - [LunaTask](https://lunatask.app/) – An all-in-one privacy-focused todo list, notebook, habit and mood tracker and pomodoro timer.